dtbuchholz/basin-wxm-fetch/README.md

 ## Background

-This project contains a simple setup wherein data pushed to Tableland Basin (replicated to Filecoin) is fetched remotely and queried with [polars](https://www.pola.rs/).
+This project contains a simple setup wherein data pushed to Tableland [Basin](https://github.com/tablelandnetwork/basin-cli) (replicated to Filecoin) is fetched remotely and queried with [polars](https://www.pola.rs/).

 ### Data

-The script fetches data from the `wxm2` namespace on a cron schedule.
+The script fetches data from the WeatherXM's `wxm2` Basin namespace on a cron schedule.
 For every run, it will query data and write the results to:

 - [Data](./Data.md): Summary metrics for the run, including averages across all columns.
 - [History](./history.csv): A CSV file containing the full history of all runs, along with the run date and time.